 Cleaning and egg collection

-Perhaps the only disappointment about this coop is that it doesn’t have a sliding tray floor which you can pull out and clean.
+Perhaps the only disappointment about the Cottage Chicken House is that it doesn’t have a sliding tray floor which you can pull out and clean.
 This means you need to lean into the coop to sweep it out and hose down.
 However, there’s a good sized door at the rear and, with the coop being raised up, it won’t be too backbreaking a task.
 On a more positive note, the perches are removable and so can be taken out and washed down.

 Egg collection, as with most coops, is done externally, just by lifting the hinged lid of the nesting box.
 It’s quick, easy and doesn’t disturb the chickens (unless one is laying when you collect).